artsy/artsy.github.io/_posts/2019-12-20-is-this-you.markdown

 comment_id: 598
 ---

 You are a software engineer.

 You consider yourself an introvert, and you subscribe to the idea of "engineering time" where you like to work for extended uninterrupted periods because interruptions wreck you.
 You are used to being misunderstood.
 Ever since you can remember the people around you have been kind of baffling: they constantly fail to notice stuff that's really obvious and important to you, and then they have the audacity to get frustrated with you for not understanding them.

-But whatever, you can deal with this.
+But whatever, you can deal with this, right?
 This is just how life goes, right?
+Everyone's like this, right?

+Right?

 <!-- more -->

 It's really been like this as long as you can remember.
 Maybe even as early as kindergarten, when you distinctly remember feeling "Wow, I guess all these kids must already know each other?" because how else would they know how to just start playing together?
-You might have gotten really, really good at languages, or you might have eschewed it entirely and focused on things like Math and Science.
+You might have gotten really, really good at languages -- or you might have eschewed the humanities entirely entirely and focused on things like Math and Science.
+Regardless, you were in it for the _systems_ -- grammar just _makes sense_ to you, in the same way software engineer eventually would.
+Math, you finally understood, was just a specialized language for referring to the relations between things -- sure, okay!

 Socially things were always a little weird for you - people were never _quite_ behaving in ways that made sense, and especially when younger you probably socialized by getting 'adopted' by some other kid who seemed to know what was going on.
 Whatever you studied you poured yourself into deeply as long as it held your interest -- your mind expanded into the space your lessons created and eagerly walked hidden pathways that your classmates didn't see.
 You asked the questions in class that surprised the teacher and annoyed your peers, and you probably got damn good grades.

+You may have been bullied.

 You likely went to college and focused on something that interested you -- perhaps you doubled down on language, or maybe you went into engineering or music or math.
-College was a revelation, because maybe for the first time in your life you had a few people around you who actually understood you when you shared your thoughts.
+It was a revelation, because maybe for the first time in your life you were surrounded by a self-selecting group of peers, some of whom shared your passion for analysis and deep thinking.
 You didn't have to go to great lengths to establish a shared context, for instance.
 You could speak words that were meaningful to you and someone else could understand and offer a meaningful response, and this made you feel uncomfortable at first but you really loved it.
 Your experience of college was maybe a bit different than you expected - certainly nothing like the movies you watched as a kid.
-You got really into a weird hobby, maybe, and didn't end up going to many frat parties.
+You got really into a weird hobby, maybe, and didn't end up going to too many parties.

-Relationships and intimacy have always been a bit fraught to you.
+Relationships and intimacy have always been a bit fraught for you.
 You frequently find yourself trying to figure out what you're supposed to be feeling, and you work hard to show your partner the person you want to be.
-Maybe when you first moved in with someone you had a bit of a freakout that has made you nervous to think about ever since.
+Maybe when you first moved in with someone you had a bit of a freakout that has made you nervous to think about ever since, or maybe meeting a significant other's family has been so anxiety-inducing as to prove impossible.
 Maybe you have a string of failed relationships behind you, each of them starting out so promisingly and then imploding catastrophically and confusingly once the initial honeymoon phase is over and it's time to really get to know and grow with another person.
 You don't know how to do that, and every time you try you seem to make someone upset.

-You discovered computers at some point and realized that they are way, way easier to communicate with than people.
+You're a software engineer at least partly because computers are much easier to communicate with than people.
 When a computer doesn't understand you it's because you've done something wrong.
 When a computer says something incorrect it's also because you've done something wrong.
 You can step through and rigorously debug the problem, identifying and isolating the mistake.
 The more you played around with tech the more you liked it - and when you discovered programming it blew your mind, because you _intuitively_ understood the relational nature of computation